-There are two things to consider in soundproofing your home workshop: the elimination of all cracks – even tiny ones – leading out of the work space, and beefing up the sound resistance of walls and ceilings.
-It’s hard to beat the performance of drywall as a surface covering on both these counts.
+There are two things to consider in soundproofing your home workshop: the elimination of all cracks – even tiny ones – leading out of the work space; and beefing up the sound resistance of walls and ceilings.
+It’s hard to beat the performance of drywall as a wall and ceiling covering on both these counts.
 Its ability to absorb sound is considerable, thanks to its high density.
 Drywall tape and joint compound also seal board-to-board cracks very well.
-My favourite type of drywall for workshop applications is 5/8”-thick “fire-code” material, the kind required for commercial applications.
+My favourite type of drywall for workshop applications is 5/8”-thick “firecode” material, the kind required for commercial applications.
 Besides being thicker than usual, the gypsum core includes glass fibers for extra strength.
-Fire-code drywall costs about 20% more than regular 1/2” stuff, but it fares much better in the rough-and-tumble workshop environment.
-Installing drywall with flexible acoustic caulking under joint areas improves performance a lot by preventing noise leaks.
+Firecode drywall costs about 20% more than regular 1/2” stuff, but it fares much better in the rough-and-tumble workshop environment.
+So, if drywall is so good at blocking sound, how come every noisy house already has drywall?

 Sound resistance is generally measured on a scale called the Sound Transmission Class (STC).
 This rates the minimum sound resistance of a floor or ceiling at all frequencies.
 The greater the STC, the more effective the blocking of sound.
 A 2×4 wall covered in 1/2” drywall, for instance, has an STC of about 30 – not even enough to prevent loud speech from being understood from a neighbouring room, and certainly not enough to preserve domestic bliss in a home with a workshop.
 The standard type of open basement ceiling, with exposed joists and subfloor is even worse.
 You might as well be woodworking underneath an amplified bongo drum.

 Since most noise that travels up from a basement shop comes through the floor, it makes sense to focus resources there, at least initially.
-And as you’d guess, simply putting 1/2” drywall on the underside of floor joists boosts STC of the whole floor structure to only about 36 – not nearly enough to make it worthwhile.
+And as you’d guess, simply putting 1/2” drywall on the underside of floor joists boosts the STC of the whole floor structure to only about 36 – not nearly enough to make it worthwhile.
 A better option is to install 5/8” drywall over sheet metal strips call resilient channel.
 These fasten to the underside of the floor joists, separating the drywall from the wood and blocking sound transmission much more effectively.
 Adding fiberglass batts between the joists before drywall installation boosts the entire floor to a pleasant STC of over 50.

 Unless you’re lucky enough to have the whole basement for your hobby, partition walls will also be part of your workshop plans.
 And here you should aim for a wall design that delivers at least 40 STC.
 A 2×4 wall with a double layer of 1/2” drywall on each side will do that, but far better is something called a double-stud wall.
 Staggered 2×4 studs on a wider, 2×6 top and bottom plate boosts STC to 50.
 Add fiberglass between the studs and performance gets even better.
 The idea of the staggered studs is to eliminate the continuity of wood from one side of the wall through to the other.
 Sound is transmitted best through the vibration of solid materials, so the more you can eliminate this kind of direct travel route the better.